Restless reachability problems in temporal graphs: Introduction

-To further motivate our approach, we note that Casteigts et al.~\cite{CasteigtsHMZ2019} studied the \restlesspath problem from a complexity-theoretic point of view.
+It is worth noting that Casteigts et al.~\cite{casteigts2021finding} studied the \restlesspath problem from a complexity-theoretic point of view.
 For instance, they proved that the problem remains \np-hard on highly structured graphs such as complete graphs with exactly one edge removed.
-Despite several negative results, the authors pinpoint two parameters, say $p$, for which the problem admits an algorithm running in time $f(p)\,n^{\bigO(1)}$, where $f(p)$ is some computable function depending solely on the parameter $p$.
-Namely, these parameters are the \emph{feedback edge number} (FEN) and the \emph{timed feedback vertex number} (TFVN).
-For the latter, the algorithm they describe runs roughly in time $6^p\,p!\,n^{\bigO(1)}$, where $p$ is the TVFN of the input $n$-vertex temporal graph. \footnote{In the field of parameterized algorithms, when devising algorithms for \np-hard problems, it is not unusual to ignore the exact form of any polynomial factors in the runtime and concentrate on the likely unavoidable exponential dependency on the parameter under consideration.
+Despite several negative results, the authors pinpoint some parameters $p$ of the problem for which the problem admits an algorithm running in time $f(p)\,n^{\bigO(1)}$, where $f(p)$ is some computable function depending solely on the parameter $p$.
+Namely, these parameters are the feedback edge number (FEN), the timed feedback vertex number (TFVN) and the length of the restless path.
+For FEN, the algorithm they describe runs in time $2^{\bigO(p)}\,n^{\bigO(1)}$ and for TFVN, the algorithm runs in time $6^q\,q!\,n^{\bigO(1)}$, where $p$ is the FEN and $q$ is the TFVN of the input $n$-vertex temporal graph. \footnote{In the field of parameterized algorithms, when devising algorithms for \np-hard problems, it is usual to ignore the exact form of any polynomial factors in the runtime and concentrate on the likely unavoidable exponential dependency on the parameter under consideration.
 That is, when the exact polynomial factor of the algorithm is not worked out (or omitted as non-essential) it is often represented as merely $|x|^{\bigO(1)}$ meaning $|x|^c$ for some $c \geq 1$, where $x$ is the input and $|x|$ is its size.} In order for these algorithms to be scalable, \footnote{As the problem is \np-hard, the function $f(p)$ is necessarily exponential unless \p = \np.} the corresponding parameter values should be small in practice on relevant instances.
-Unfortunately, as we show in Section~\ref{sec:exp:setup}, this is not the case.
-Therefore, it appears that the only known parameterized algorithm for the problem that has hope of being fast in practice is one that pushes the unavoidable exponential dependency into the length of the path.
+Unfortunately, as we show in Appendix~\ref{appendix:dataset-statistics} (see Table~\ref{table:exp:datasets}), there are real-world instances where this is not the case.
+Therefore, on such instances, it appears that the only known parameterized algorithm for the problem that has hope of being practical is one that pushes the unavoidable exponential dependency into the length of the restless path. \footnote{Casteigts et al.~\cite{casteigts2021finding} also presented a $2^k\,n^{\bigO(1)}$ algorithm for \restlesspath with respect to the parameter $k$, which is the length of the path.
+We compare our approach with theirs in Section~\ref{sec:related}.} Our key contributions in this paper are as follows: